y-pleim/MonteCarlo/docs/getting_started.rst

 Examples
 --------
-Calculating the energy of a configuration
+Calculating the energy and magnetization of a configuration
-'''''''''''''''''''''''''''''''''''''''''
+'''''''''''''''''''''''''''''''''''''''''''''''''''''''''''
-The following is an example of how to use this package to calculate the energy of a spin configuration:
+The following is an example of how to use this package to calculate the energy and magnetization of a spin configuration:
 ::

  import montecarlo